NuevoFoundation/workshops/content/english/java-tictactoe/using-repl-it.md

 {{% /notice %}}

-Click the icon next to the `Run` button that says `open in replit`.
+Click the icon next to the `Run` button that says `open in Replit`.
 This will be the window where you will type all the code for the TicTacToe program.
 Have fun!